Medical Plans

 You have a variety of care options.
 Get to know them before you need care so you can make the right choice for your condition.

-Care OptionDescription of ServiceCost*
+Care OptionDescription of Service

-UnitedHealthcare AdvocateA health advocate can help you determine the best place to go for quality care at the lowest cost to you. $0
+UnitedHealthcare AdvocateA health advocate can help you determine the best place to go for quality care at the lowest cost to you.

 24/7 Virtual Visits

 See a doctor anytime online for common, minor illnesses like colds/flu, sinus problems, pink eye and more.
 No appointment is needed.
-Register now for a Virtual Visit so you’re prepared when you may need care.
-Visit the Virtual Visits page on myuhc.com®.

 Convenience Care ClinicReceive care for minor illnesses and injuries without an appointment.
-Clinics are found in many larger retail stores, drugstores and grocery stores. $100
+Clinics are found in many larger retail stores, drugstores and grocery stores.

-Doctor’s OfficeYour doctor can provide preventive and routine care, manage your medications, and refer you to a specialist, if necessary. $160
+Doctor’s OfficeYour doctor can provide preventive and routine care, manage your medications, and refer you to a specialist, if necessary.

 Urgency Center or Freestanding ERAn urgency center is a freestanding emergency room, not an urgent care center.
-Urgency centers are not located in or attached to a hospital, but they can treat similar conditions as an ER.$1,500
+Urgency centers are not located in or attached to a hospital, but they can treat similar conditions as an ER.

 *Average amounts charged by UnitedHealthcare Network Providers and not tied to a specific condition or treatment.
 Actual payments may vary depending upon benefit coverage and location.
 See your official plan documents for more details.